DragonL40/logseq/pages/General Biology_ Organismal Biology and Evolution (120).md

 	- Gould: Not everything in nature is adaptive
 		- Some features might be the byproduct of selection for other features
 		- Also, some features are vestigial
+		- Examples:
+			- Human Chin
 			- Iridescence of golden mole fur?